 Adding a Fan to Circulate Cold Air and Regulate Temperatures

-The top of the keezer can get pretty warm since we added a wood collar while the bottom stays colder.
+The top of the keezer can get pretty warm since we added a wood collar, while the bottom stays colder.
 So to save energy and keep the temp more even, I installed a draft tower fan inside the freezer.

 Your ideal keezer might be a minimalist, stainless box with sleek black tap handles or a massive chalkboard covered in custom art with LED tap handles.
-However, you personalize the outside of your keezer, be sure to build it using quality components for function and longevity.
+However, if you personalize the outside of your keezer, be sure to build it using quality components for function and longevity.

-My Keezer Build Resources and Inspiration
+My Keezer Build Resources

 - Homebrew Happy Hour Keezer Build [VIDEO]